XYZ Car (dot) Club

 On The Road

-ZHP knows there are risks: driving 1,000 miles in a car built for quick bursts, not comfy road cruising.
+ZHP knows the risks: driving 1,000 miles in a car built for quick bursts, not comfy road cruising.
 No heater.
 No wipers.
 Race radials on wet pavement.

-I asked what spares he’s bringing to MacGyver last minute fixes, John just laughs.
-“I'm pretty confident in the car, I am going to bring a couple extra things.
-A healthy toolbox, a spare ignition box, fuel pump, spark plugs.”
-When I press about indexing the plugs on-the-fly, he laughs it off with a wave: “They’re not indexed now, so… not worried about it.” (shh on the speed secrets!)
+What’s in the road kit?
+“I’m pretty confident in the car.
+I’ll bring a healthy toolbox, a spare ignition box, fuel pump, spark plugs.”
+When pressed about indexing the plugs on‑the‑fly, he laughs it off: “They’re not indexed now, so… not worried about it.”

-Most of the drive he is focused with earplugs, staying in-tune with the road, tracking fuel mileage, and running the next day’s plan in his head.
+Most of the drive: earplugs, staying in‑tune with the road, tracking fuel mileage, and running the next day’s plan in his head.

-"The initial stage is on Highway 101, which is windy, and the car likes to go straight, it doesn't like turning.
-So you really got to concentrate."
+“The initial stage is on Highway 101 — it’s windy — and the car likes to go straight.
+You really have to concentrate.”

 Lessons from 2023

-During the 2023 Redwood Rally the ’57 Chevy backup car encountered issues between starter fatigue, ignition challenges, parts too old to trust.
-John shrugs at it now.
+During the 2023 Redwood Rally the ’57 Chevy backup car encountered issues — starter fatigue, ignition gremlins, parts too old to trust.
+John shrugs now.

 “I was naive.
 The Camaro was always the car to go.
 I was thinking I was gonna get it done.”